 \subsection{Continuous-time model with arbitrary-length event window}

-\paragraph{Uncertainty window.} The classical Hawkes model assumes that we observe exactly when the events happen; however, in practice, oftentime we do not know the exact time of the events.
+\paragraph{Uncertainty window.} The classical Hawkes model assumes that we observe events exactly when they occur; however, in practice, we often do not know the exact time of events.
 Instead, we may know when the $i$-th event happens up to certain {\it uncertainty window} $\Delta_i$, namely,

-where $\Delta_i^l< \Delta_i^r$ are the end-points of the interval for each event.
-In other words, we do not know exactly when the event happens but only know that it happens within the interval.
+where $\Delta_i^l< \Delta_i^r$ are the endpoints of the interval for each event.
+In other words, we do not know exactly when the event happens, but we only know that it happens within the interval.

-We also make the following assumption that each interval only contains one event and the intervals do not overlap.
+We also make the following assumption that each interval only contains one event, and the intervals do not overlap.
 In other words, the observation has enough time resolution to identify an individual event up to its time uncertainty.

-\begin{assumption}[Non-overlapping windows] (A1) The consecutive intervals $\Delta_i$ do not overlap, i.e., $\Delta_{i-1}^r \le \Delta_{i}^l$ for all $i$. \end{assumption} We would like to remark that the extension to allow multiple events in one uncertainty window may lead to a Poisson process which can be handled by other mathematical tools and is not the focus of this work.
+\begin{assumption}[Non-overlapping windows] (A1) The consecutive intervals $\Delta_i$ do not overlap, i.e., $\Delta_{i-1}^r \le \Delta_{i}^l$ for all $i$. \end{assumption} We would like to remark that the extension to allow multiple events in one uncertainty window may lead to a Poisson process, which can be handled by other mathematical tools and is not the focus of this work.
 The time uncertainty window is illustrated in Figure \ref{fig:time-diag-b}.

 \paragraph{Likelihood model.} We are ready to derive the likelihood of the observation